ibm-cloud-docs/dns/dns-faq.md

 {:#axfr-request-private-network}
 {: faq}

-Currently, {{site.data.keyword.BluSoftlayer_notm}} does not support AXFR request on the private network.
+Currently, {{site.data.keyword.cloud_notm}} does not support AXFR request on the private network.
 All AXFR requests must be completed on the public network.